For several years, value investing has been a paradigm of investment methodology.

 Deep Value Investing Strategy

-Like we said earlier, every deep value investor will have a different strategy based on how they interpret intrinsic value.
-But here is a basic skeleton of a strategy.
+Like we said earlier, every deep value investor will have a different strategy based on how they interpret intrinsic value, but here is a basic skeleton of a strategy.

 NCAV = Total Assets – Total Liabilities – Preferred Shares

 This is a rough schematic and modification can occur based on investment preferences.
-POnce you come to a suitable calculation, take that number and divide it by the total number of outstanding shares.
+Once you come to a suitable calculation, take that number and divide it by the total number of outstanding shares.

 Understanding Valuation Multiples

 Deep investing relies on several statistical concepts, the most important is valuation multiples.